-Multi-html Inline XBRL document sets should consider the use of a separate CSS file in order to encourage the reuse of styles.
+Inline XBRL Document Sets containing multiple Inline XBRL documents should consider the use of a separate CSS file in order to encourage the reuse of styles.
 A separate CSS file has to be physically stored within the report package.

-Guidance X.X.X - Application of ix:continuation and ix:exclude elements
+Guidance 3.5.5 - Application of ix:continuation and ix:exclude elements